onzfonz/comp227/src/content/4/en/part4b.md

 Both tests share a similar structure.
 In the initialization phase, they fetch a task from the database.
-After this, the tests call the actual operation being tested, which is highlighted in the code block.
+After this, the tests call the actual operation being tested.
 Lastly, the tests verify that the outcome of the operation is as expected.

 In the first test, the task object we receive as the response body goes through JSON serialization and parsing.